Open Social as an eLearning platform.

 What is eLearning?

-Each system mentioned above differs greatly; each of them has their own market.
+Each system mentioned above differs greatly; each of them has its own market.
 Most of these technologies focus on facilitating the traditional one-to-many approach to learning.
 They rely on teachers or other experts to create content that is redistributed to users.
-However, LMSs focus on collaboration and an exchange of ideas from many-to-many.
+However, LMSs focus on collaboration and an exchange of ideas from many to many.

 LMSs are among the most relevant learning tools in our modern world.
 They are commonly used to manage, train, and develop learning.
 Most people in Generation Y and beyond have interacted with an LMS already since most universities (and even schools) have adopted them.
 In the mid-90s, the original LMSs were static software-based courses filled with single-source content.
 They did not allow for collaboration and were limited in application.
 Since the shift from local software towards online-based systems, there are now options to collaborate within communities and even imitate traditional classrooms online.
 In the future, AR and VR will only help facilitate this process.